Lesson Geometry interpretation of the linear system of two equations with two unknowns

 The fact that these straight lines are parallel and have no common points corresponds to that the system of

-equations is inconsistent and equations are dependent.
+equations is inconsistent and the equations are dependent.

 Figure 4.
-Geometry presentation
+Geometric presentation

 to Example 4

-The Table below lists, in the ordered form, properties of a linear system of two equations with two unknowns along with the corresponding properties of their geometry presentations.
-Equivalent properties are listed in the row cells of the Table, from the left to the right, while the different properties are listed in the column cells, from the top to the bottom.
+The Table below lists, in the ordered form, properties of a linear system of two equations in two unknowns along with the corresponding properties of their

 The solution existence and multiplicity